 9. The Mosaic of the Doves

-This fantastic 2nd century mosaic found in the Villa Adriana in Tivoli during the 18th century is believed to be a Hellenistic copy of the work Soso of Pergamon made to decorate the palace of King Eumenes II of Pergamon.
+This fantastic 2nd century mosaic found in the Villa Adriana in Tivoli during the 18th century is believed to be a Hellenistic copy of the work that Soso of Pergamon made to decorate the palace of King Eumenes II of Pergamon.

 The Mosaic of the Doves is an excellent example of the degree of skill that reached the mosaic technique in Rome creating very realistic effects with only a few tesserae of glass and marble.

 You can see this work in the Hall of the Doves.
 There you will also have the opportunity to see other interesting findings such as other mosaics, bas-reliefs and some bronze tablets with engraved laws.

 Finally, in the room of Santa Petronilla you can see the canvas of La Buenaventura, one of the first works of the painter Caravaggio that was quite revolutionary for the late sixteenth century as it left the dominant historical framework at the time (where the biblical and mythological themes abounded) to focus on the daily life of the people of that time.

 La Buenaventura represents a gypsy girl predicting the future to a naive young man who also steals the ring from her hand, taking advantage of the fact that he is distracted by her smile.